 5.29.
-This policy recognises the important contribution that heritage assets - designated and non-designated - make to the local character and distinctiveness of Ware, both individually and collectively.
+This policy recognises the important contribution that heritage assets - designated and nondesignated - make to the local character and distinctiveness of Ware, both individually and collectively.
 Where possible, they should be conserved, well-maintained, enhanced and celebrated.

 - 5.30.
 The first signs of settlement in Ware can be dated back to 4000BC; consequently, the area is rich in archaeology, and this is recognised by the broad Area of Archaeological Importance that stretches across much of the town.
 There are two Scheduled Monuments: Ware Priory and a Section of Ermine Street, north of the Hertford Branch Railway.
 The town has over 200 individual and clusters of nationally listed buildings and structures, including the Grade I listed Church of St. Mary, Place House, The Priory, and Scott's Grotto.
 Many of these are concentrated in the historic core of the Conservation Area, with its layout established in the 12th century, the buildings dating from the 16th and 17th century onwards, and often reminiscent of the commercial activities of the town's history. - 5.31.
 There are many heritage assets, however, that whilst contributing to the historic local context, are not nationally important enough to be included on the statutory List of Buildings of Special Architectural or Historic Interest compiled by the Government.
 These have been identified within the Ware Conservation Appraisal as 'unlisted buildings to be protected from demolition' and are shown in Figure 5.3.
 Further descriptions of them, including why they are important, are contained in the Ware Conservation Area Appraisal.
 There is also a range of published literature relating to Ware's heritage and references are included in Section 15 of this document. - 5.32.
-Development proposals affecting heritage assets including non-designated heritage assets either directly or indirectly, should enhance the significance and setting of the asset.
-This includes as yet undiscovered or poorly understood heritage assets.
-Enhancements could include, where appropriate, the delivery of development that will make a positive contribution to, or better reveal the significance of, the heritage asset, or reflect and enhance local character and distinctiveness with particular regard given to the prevailing styles of design and use of materials in a local area.
-Proposals are expected to be accompanied by a Heritage Statement. - 5.33.
-Development proposals should demonstrate that they have considered the potential impact on above and below ground archaeological deposits to ensure that evidence which could contribute to the understanding of human activity and past environments is not
+Policy W3 identifies these buildings and structures as non-designated heritage assets, recognising their value to the local character and history of the town. - 5.33.
+In parallel with this policy, it is proposed that these assets are considered by EHDC for inclusion on any Local List for the district.
+However, the inclusion of any building or structure on such a register is not necessary for the application of this policy.